emilio-and24/emilio-and24/README.md

 * 🧠 Currently sharpening my skills in Python, key Python libraries, SQL, and visualization tools.
 * 🎯 Presently learning A/B testing and hypothesis testing

+### Projects 🔥🎉
+1 Food App 📈
+  * Description: Research on user behavior in a food products app through funnel analysis and A/B testing, with the aim of identifying bottlenecks in conversion.
+  * Tools: Python, Pandas, A/B Testing
+2 Zuber 🚕
+  * Description: Analysis of taxi ride data in Chicago to identify user behavior patterns and assess the impact of external factors, such as weather, on ride duration and frequency.
+  * Tools: Pytho, SQL, Tableau
+3 Ice Game Store
+  * Description: Performed a predictive analysis of video game sales for the store Ice Games, with the goal of identifying success patterns and predicting which games would perform well.
+  * Tools: Ptyhon, SQL
 ### 🔨 Skills
 <div id="header" align="left">